the-magnificents/04-02-2021-Carpentry-for-HGIS/_sources/Instructor_notes/Day_1/05_jupyter_instructor_notes.md

 2. Hit Shift+Enter to run the code.

 Congratulations, you just wrote and annotated your first Python code in a Jupyter notebook!

+## Take aways before going to exerises
+- Learning how to program when you are not a computer scientist
+    - User scripts
+    - Formulate computational problems
+    - Understanding how computers work is important
+    - Fundamentals are important